WinHGGG/KiwiedWindows/README.md

 # Known Bugs

-* If there is extra monitor(s) connect to your computer, the screen shoot can't display correctly.
+* If there is extra monitor(s) connected to your computer, the screen shoot won't display correctly.